redis/hiredis/README.md

 ## AUTHORS

-Hiredis was written by Salvatore Sanfilippo (antirez at gmail), Pieter Noordhuis (pcnoordhuis at gmail), and Michael Grunder (michael dot grunder at gmail) and is released under the BSD license.
+Salvatore Sanfilippo (antirez at gmail),\
+Pieter Noordhuis (pcnoordhuis at gmail)\
+Michael Grunder (michael dot grunder at gmail)

+_Hiredis is released under the BSD license._